dotnet/docs-maui/docs/user-interface/handlers/create.md

 }
 ```

-Each of the three methods also logs the position at which the video was played, pause, or stopped using the data that's sent with the command.
+Each of the three methods logs the position at which the video was played, paused, or stopped, using the data that's sent with the command.

-Therefore, the overall mechanism is when the `Play`, `Pause`, or `Stop` method is invoked on the `Video` control, it's native view is instructed to play, pause, or stop, the video and log the position at which the video was played, paused, or stopped.
+This mechanism ensures that when the `Play`, `Pause`, or `Stop` method is invoked on the `Video` control, its native view is instructed to play, pause, or stop the video and log the position at which the video was played, paused, or stopped.
 This all happens using a decoupled approach, without native views having to subscribe to cross-platform events.

 ### Video status

 Implementing play, pause, and stop functionality is not sufficient for supporting custom transport controls.
-Often the play and pause functionality should be implemented with the same button, which changes its appearance to indicate whether the video is currently playing or pause.
+Often the play and pause functionality should be implemented with the same button, which changes its appearance to indicate whether the video is currently playing or paused.
 In addition, the button shouldn't even be enabled if the video has not yet loaded.

 These requirements imply that that video player needs to make available a current status indicating if it's playing or paused, or if it's not yet ready to play a video.
-This can represented by an enumeration:
+This status can represented by an enumeration:

 ```csharp
 public enum VideoStatus